ddmitov/perl-executing-browser/README.md

 **Development goodies:**
 * WebKit Web Inspector can be invoked from context menu.
 * Local scripts and pages can be edited in external editor using context menu entry.
 * PEB can interact with the built-in Perl debugger.
-An arbitrary Perl script can be selected by clicking special URLs and output from three debugger commands can be displayed in the browser.
-These commands are: "Show module versions", "List subroutine names" and "List Variables in Package".
-Different version of Perl can be selected for every debugger session.
+An arbitrary Perl script can be selected and loaded in debug mode.
+Graphical step-by-step debugging capability is under development and output from debugger commands is displayed together with the syntax highlighted source code of the debugged script.
+Different versions of Perl can be selected for every debugging session.
 Interaction with the built-in Perl debugger is an idea proposed by Valcho Nedelchev.
-* Every Perl, Python or PHP script can be displayed as source code.
+* Every Perl, Python or PHP script can be displayed as syntax highlighted source code.
-* Extensive logging of every browser activity and the execution of local scripts.
+* Extensive logging of all browser activities, including the execution of local scripts.

 **Configuration:**
 * Configurable from configuration file and command line.